avanwest/Physical-Computation/README.md

 ### Physical-Computation
-Arduinos, sensors, and fun projects as part of a class called Physical Computation in the art dept. at CUNY - Queens College
+Arduinos, sensors, and fun projects as part of a class called Physical Computation in the art department at CUNY - Queens College.
+Visit https://avanwest.tumblr.com/ for a digital journal of the class and projects.